Pain Canada courses for people with pain

 • Purchasing refreshments (or grocery gift cards for online programs) for each session (funding provided by Pain Canada for the first two cohorts)

-• Organizing and facilitating weekly sessions (each session is 2 hours long)
+• Organizing and facilitating weekly sessions (each session is two hours long)

 • Participating in the evaluation of the program